odubno/gauss-naive-bayes/README.md

 ```

 ## Summary
-Returns the mean and the standard deviation for each column of the data set.
+Returns the (mean, standard deviation) combination for each feature column of the data set.

 ```python
 class GaussNB: